 Each Member Society is run by a volunteer committee that manages the Society's affairs.
 In turn, Member Societies all belong to a local Area.
 Areas are run by teams, headed by an Area Chairman who reports to the Chief Executive of the National Association.

 Twice a year Society representatives meet to discuss views and raise concerns.
 The Area Chairmen then represent their membership on the Advisory Council.
 The Area Chairman and his/her team are also responsible for the pastoral care of the Societies within their Area.
 To find out more about Area activities, visit their websites.

 The Advisory Council

-The Advisory Council is made up of Area Chairmen, Volunteer Chairmen and Heads of Department and Lecturers' Representatives.
+The Advisory Council is made up of Area Chairmen, the Chairman of Volunteering, the Chairman of the New Societies Committee, the Head of Training, an Education Representative and Lecturers' Representatives.
 It is chaired by the National Vice-Chairman and meets three times a year.
 The Council advises the Chief Executive and the Trustee Board.

 The Trustee Board